Mushroom Bourguignon

 Where boeuf bourguignon comes from

-The dish moved from peasant tables to aristocratic ones.
-Duke Philip the Bold of Burgundy was reportedly serving it at his 14th-century banquets.
-By the 19th century, bourguignon had become shorthand for any dish cooked with Burgundy wine, mushrooms, and onions, and the first recorded recipes appeared in Pierre Larousse’s 1867 publication.
-Auguste Escoffier refined it further in the early 20th century, and from there it spread across French restaurants and eventually into kitchens worldwide.
+Over time, the dish climbed from farm tables to grand ones.
+Duke Philip the Bold of Burgundy is said to have served it at his 14th‑century banquets.
+By the 19th century, “bourguignon” had become shorthand for anything cooked with Burgundy, mushrooms, and onions, and recipes began appearing in print.
+Auguste Escoffier polished it again in the early 20th century, and from there it spread through French restaurants and into home kitchens far beyond France.

 From beef to mushrooms